boodland/battleships-challenge/README.md

 # Battleships Challenge

+## Requeriments

+Simple version of the game battleships.
+It allows a single human player to play a one-sided game of Battleships against ships placed by the computer.

+The program creates a 10x10 grid and places a number of ships on the grid at random with the following sizes:
+• 1x Battleship (5 squares)
+• 2x Destroyers (4 squares)

+The player select a cell, to specify a square to target.
+Shots result in hits, misses, or sinks.
+The game ends when all ships are sunk.

 ## Clone repository

 To clone the repository execute the command `git clone https://github.com/boodland/battleships-challenge.git`.
 If you don't have `git` installed please follow the instructions in https://git-scm.com/book/en/v2/Getting-Started-Installing-Git